The Best Happy Hours In Santa Monica

-It’s been another grueling day of waking up by the beach and playing frisbee with your best friend who is also a dog.
-Life in Santa Monica isn’t the worst thing in the world, but long days happen to everybody, and when they do, it’s time for a drink.
-Good news - Santa Monica has an excellent Happy Hour situation.
-You won’t have to look hard to find a place that’s selling discounted cocktails, but just because there’s a $5 margarita on a menu doesn’t mean you (and your dog friends) should be drinking there at 5pm.
-Here are our 17 favorite places for Happy Hour in Santa Monica.
+It’s been another grueling day of waking up by the beach and playing Frisbee with your best friend who is also a dog.
+Life in Santa Monica definitely isn’t the worst, but long days happen to everybody, and when they do, it’s time for a drink.
+And that’s good news, because Santa Monica has an excellent Happy Hour situation.
+You won’t have to look hard to find a place that’s selling discounted cocktails, but just because there’s a $5 margarita on a menu doesn’t mean you (and your dog friend) should be drinking there at 5pm.
+Here are our 20 favorite places for Happy Hour in Santa Monica.

-Happy Hour: 4pm -8pm, daily. $6 featured cocktails, well drinks, champagne, house wine, and tons of food discounts.
+Happy Hour: 4-8pm, daily.
+All day Tuesday. $7 featured cocktails, well drinks, house wine, $5 select beers, and bar snack discounts.

 FIG is the all-day restaurant inside the Fairmont Miramar Hotel.
 They have a great Mediterranean menu and the kind of calm poolside setting you want after a day of taking iced coffee orders from your boss who still doesn’t call you by the right name.
 FIG’s Happy Hour might only be an hour long, but at 50% off everything on the menu (except steak), you won’t find a better one in the area.